 Early Life

 Mustafa Rahmi Koç was born on October 9, 1930, in Ankara, Turkey.
 He is the only son of Vehbi Koç, the founder of Koç Holding, one of Turkey's largest conglomerates.
-He attended Robert College in Istanbul for high school and then pursued higher education in the United States, earning a Bachelor of Arts degree in Industrial Management from Johns Hopkins University.
+Koç attended Robert College in Istanbul and later studied industrial management at Johns Hopkins University, earning a Bachelor of Arts degree.

 Rise to Success